itakiss/CHATROOM/README.md

 ## Contributing
 Contributions are welcome!
 If you would like to contribute, please feel free to submit a pull request or report any issues.
 For significant changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.

-## Contact
-If you have any questions or feedback, feel free to reach out to me at ivkovicing@gmail.com.